"Z" SPECIAL UNIT

 Thankyou for your time

-My father was part of the Z Special Forces and I am interested in finding out any information.
+Phil Shaw's father was part of the Z Special Unit and is interested in finding out any information.
 Could you please provide me any link URLs where I may find out detailed information?

-Hi my name is Dave I'm 14 and i was wondering if u had a listing of members of the Z force and any pictures as well.
+In July 2001, 14 year old Dave Foster was wondering if he could find a listing of members of the Z force and any pictures as well.

 I'd like to thank Graham Shirley for his assistance with this home page.